alonalj/hta/README.md

     hta = HTA(t, region_size=region_size, tissue_mask=t_mask)
     hta_stat, hta_pval = hta.calc()

 >What is `t_mask`?
-It identifies, using barcodes.tsv.gz, which barcodes are under
+It identifies, using barcodes.tsv.gz, which barcodes are
-> the tissue, and is used to discard barcodeds that are not.
+>  tissue, and is used to discard barcodeds that are not.

 Now we can proceed to produce the heterogeneity map and region report (we've left the p-val formatting in the example below for your convenience, but you can replace it with your own title):